 You can find out everything you need to know about policies and jurisdictions in our VPN guide.

 So Which VPN Service Provider Should I Choose?

-Now that you know you need a VPN service, you can read reviews on the best VPN service providers in 2019.
+Now that you know you need a VPN service, you can read reviews on the best VPN service providers.
 To make it even easier for you to choose one – here are the top three services, which can guard you against a DNS leak:

 Although VPN services are a great tool to keep your connections safe and private, you can add an extra layer of security.

 There are at least a dozen public DNS resolvers that you could use.